k21971/CrecelleHack/doc/variantfixes.md

 - Bonfires no longer block sight.
 - Potions destroyed in chests now splatter everywhere and create clouds of gas.
+- Potion vapors are tracked and displayed as poison gas and mist would be, and can impact both players and monsters in new ways.
-- Trapped chests that create gas clouds actually creat clouds of gas.
+- Trapped chests that create gas clouds actually create clouds of gas.

 # 1.0